librae8226/arduino-console/README.md

 # arduino-console
-A simple console for Arduino.
+A simple console for Arduino.<br>
-Ported from Ousia console. http://ousia.accrete.org/
+Originally ported from Ousia console. http://ousia.accrete.org/

 ## TODO
 It would help a lot if anyone can pack it to be an Arduino Library.